Rhino poachers are back after South Africa eases lockdown restrictions

 Rhino poaching often involves both local poachers and international criminal syndicates that smuggle the high value commodity across borders, often to Asia where demand is high.

-Their methods are cruel: The rhinos are usually shot with a tranquiliser gun before the horn is hacked off, resulting in the animal being left to bleed to death.
+Their methods are cruel: rhinos are sometimes shot with a tranquiliser gun before the horn is hacked off, resulting in the animal being left to bleed to death, Save the Rhino said on its website.

+Other rhinos are killed with high-powered hunting rifles before the horn is removed, said Julian Rademeyer, director of the organised crime observatory for east and southern Africa at the Global Initiative Against Transnational Organised Crime.

 Reserves, which have been battling tighter budgets amid a coronavirus-induced lull in tourism, have also been forced to cut back on anti-poaching patrols, compounding the threat to rhinos.

-Some reserves use dehorning as one of the methods to prevent armed poachers from taking advantage of easier cross-border travel.
+Some reserves use dehorning as a way to prevent armed poachers from taking advantage of easier cross-border travel.

 Veterinarians cut the horn at the stub, rather than removing it all, which prevents the rhino from bleeding to death.
 Balule Nature Reserve, located in the greater Kruger system has de-horned 100 rhinos since April 2019.